TaziWissalDev/weebwords/README.md

 - **Anti-Repetition Technology**: Smart puzzle selection ensures fresh content every playthrough
 - **Cross-Platform Compatibility**: Seamless experience on desktop and mobile with adaptive interfaces

-Whether you're a casual anime fan or a hardcore otaku, Anime Pixel Quest offers an engaging puzzle experience that tests your anime knowledge while providing hours of entertainment in a visually stunning cyberpunk environment with competitive global leaderboards and daily fresh content.
+Whether you're a casual anime fan or a hardcore otaku, Anime Line offers an engaging puzzle experience that tests your anime knowledge while providing hours of entertainment in a visually stunning cyberpunk environment with competitive global leaderboards and daily fresh content.

 ## 📄 License